Topics: Programs and Degrees | Accreditation | Career Planning

 10. How do I know which program is the best or has a higher ranking?

 Neither the American Occupational Therapy Association (AOTA) nor ACOTE ranks programs.
 Accreditation of a program indicates that the program is in substantial compliance with the accreditation Standards.
 Various programs may exceed the minimum standards, but they are not acknowledged as such by AOTA.
 Those Standards are available on the ACOTE Accreditation section.
-The list of accredited educational programs, available here, will indicate the current accreditation status of the program.
+The list of accredited educational programs, available on our website, will indicate the current accreditation status of the program.

 11. How do I decide which school to attend?